I am IN LOVE with this drink.

-A study out of UCLA found that women who ate yogurt twice a day had improvements in the part of the brain that
+A study out of UCLA found that women who ate yogurt twice a day had improvements on the part of the brain that

 process emotion, and improved anxiety symptoms.

-A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, particularly feelings of anxiety.
+A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, in particular, feelings of anxiety.
 According to the researchers,

-In Psychology Today, Dr. Emily Deans discusses case studies on the effects of magnesium,
+In Psychology Today, Dr. Emily Deans discusses case studies on the effects of magnesium (this is only one!),

-This study, performed at the University of Melbourne, found that magnesium deficiency is directly related to depression.
+In addition, this study performed at the University of Melbourne found that magnesium deficiency is related to depression.